giovanniboscu/continuous-section-field/docs/programmer-guide/csf_polygon_centroid_axis_shear_assumptions.md

 )
 ```

-The global centroid is obtained from the complete axial-flexural section:
+The global centroid is obtained from:

 ```python
 Cx = analysis["Cx"]
 Cy = analysis["Cy"]
 ```

-The underlying section properties are calculated from the algebraic sum
+The underlying section properties are calculated from the algebraic sum of
-of the weighted polygon contributions.
+the weighted polygon contributions.

 For nested polygons, CSF uses relative polygon weights in the section
 representation.
 Conceptually: